g-cassie/g-cassie.github.io/docs/_posts/2021-10-30-django-pants-tutorial-pt1.markdown

 string_imports = true
 ```

-This sets up pants for a python project and also enables the string import feature which is necessary for pants to play
+This sets up Pants for a python project and also enables the string import feature which is necessary for Pants to play
 nicely with Django settings files.

-Now you are ready to download the pants script.
-This will be committed to your repo and will be the entrypoint for pants
+Now you are ready to download the `pants` script.
+This will be committed to your repo and will be the entrypoint for
-going forward.
+Pants going forward.

 ```
 curl -L -O https://static.pantsbuild.org/setup/pants && chmod +x ./pants